Drew McIntyre: Return to the main roster (2018–2019)

+McIntyre at a live event in August 2019.

-McIntyre returned from injury on 16 April 2018 episode of Raw during the Superstar Shake-up, attacking Apollo Crews and Titus O'Neil and aligning with Dolph Ziggler as a tag team, turning heel and officially joining Raw in the process.
+McIntyre returned from injury on the 16 April 2018 episode of Raw during the Superstar Shake-up, attacking Titus Worldwide (Apollo Crews and Titus O'Neil), and aligning with Dolph Ziggler, turning heel and officially joining Raw in the process.
 McIntyre assisted Ziggler during his feud with Intercontinental Champion Seth Rollins and they won the Raw Tag Team Championship from The B-Team (Bo Dallas and Curtis Axel) on 3 September episode of Raw, beginning their first reign together and McIntyre's second reign individually.
 McIntyre and Ziggler retained the titles against Rollins and Dean Ambrose at Hell in a Cell on 16 September.
 At Super Show-Down on 6 October, McIntyre, Ziggler, and Braun Strowman lost to The Shield (Dean Ambrose, Roman Reigns and Rollins).
 On 22 October episode of Raw, McIntyre and Ziggler lost the titles to Rollins and Ambrose after Strowman attacked McIntyre.
 On 18 November, at Survivor Series, McIntyre competed as part of Team Raw in the Survivor Series match, where he, Bobby Lashley and Strowman were the survivors for Team Raw.

 On 3 December episode of Raw, McIntyre and Ziggler's alliance ended after McIntyre claimed that Ziggler was "a means to an end to get him into a prominent position".
 This led to an impromptu match between the two, which Ziggler won after interference from Finn Bálor, thus giving McIntyre his first pinfall loss since his return to the main roster.
 At TLC: Tables, Ladders & Chairs on 16 December, McIntyre lost to Bálor after interference from Ziggler.
 On 31 December episode of Raw, McIntyre defeated Ziggler in a steel cage match, ending their feud.
-At the Royal Rumble on 27 January 2019, McIntyre entered the Royal Rumble match at number 16 but was eliminated by Ziggler.
+At the Royal Rumble on 27 January 2019, McIntyre entered the Royal Rumble match at number 16, but was eliminated by Ziggler.